JasterV/grpc-slides/docs/learning_grpc.md

 First we need to talk about how do we generate code from our protobuf definitions.

 ---
-## Expose the generated code as a library
+## Exposing the generated code as a library

 ```rust
 // lib.rs